drnsmith/drnsmith.github.io/content/projects/Project9/_index.md

 type: "page"
 ---

-This section showcases the various blogs and technical posts related to this project.
-Click on each post to learn more about the project components.
+This section showcases the various blog and technical posts related to this project.